 Background information

-In some cases, you may want to deploy pods to multiple zones or to a specific zone to meet high availability or high performance requirements.
-In this case, you can use pod topology spread constraints (topologySpreadConstraints), node affinity (nodeAffinity), and pod affinity (podAffinity) in Kubernetes-native scheduling semantics.
+In certain scenarios, you may need to deploy pods across multiple zones or to a specific zone to achieve high availability or high performance.
+In such cases, you can use Kubernetes-native scheduling features, such as pod topology spread constraints (topologySpreadConstraints

-Elastic Container Instance-based pods can be spread across zones and affinities can be configured for pods only when the nodeAffinity
+Elastic Container Instance-based pods can be spread across zones or affinities can be configured for pods only when the nodeAffinity

 , podAffinity